stephanrauh/AngularPrime-Dart/README.md

 </ul>

 <b>Current state of the art:</b><br />
+I'm porting the project to a non-shadow-DOM version.
+The newest Google Chrome ceased to support shadow DOM a little earlier than I expected it to do.
-The project's still in its nascient state.
+In general the project's still in its nascient state.
 Be prepared for rapid changes of the API (of both AngularDart and AngularPrime-Dart).

 <b>Components implemented so far</b>
 Structural components: